 SRS is an industry wide threat and this burden is a constant challenge and the main cause of fish mortalities in Chile.
 Our fish survival rates were better this quarter for Coho salmon compared with the same period last year.
-However, our survival rate decreased for Atlantic salmon and Trout, due to SRS outbreaks, low performance fish and predator attacks.
-The 12 month rolling survival rate for Atlantic salmon decreased from 94.0 percent in Q4 2015 to 91.3 percent this quarter.
-The Trout survival rate decreased significantly, from 97.5 percent in Q4 2015 to 84.7 percent.
+However, our survival rate decreased for Trout mainly due to deformities, low performance fish and predator attacks.
+The 12 month rolling survival rate for Atlantic salmon remained on the same levels as in Q1 2016 with 92.9 percent.
+The Trout survival rate decreased significantly, from 97 percent in Q1 2016 to 81.6 percent this quarter.
 The main reason for this was an SRS outbreak in one farming site in the 11th region which occurred several months ago.
-The rolling survival rate for Coho salmon improved 4 percent compared to the same period last year, mainly due to good sanitary conditions.
+The rolling survival rate for Coho salmon improved 7 percent compared to the same period last year, mainly due to good sanitary conditions.

-This quarter we had a substantial increase in our measure of antibiotic use due to sanitary challenges because of persistent SRS outbreaks in farming sites in the 10th and 11th region.
+Antibiotic use is reported at the end of the farming cycle when the site is fully harvested.
+This quarter we had a decrease in our measure of antibiotic use compared to Q1 2016 with a use of 513 grams active ingredient used per tonne harvested by closed cycle.
+The main reason for antibiotic use remains Piscirickettsiosis (SRS).
 Cermaq has a strong commitment to finding a sustainable solution for SRS, which currently can be partially controlled by traditional vaccination and managed by the use of antibiotics.
 For the last five years Cermaq's R&D team has worked actively with industry and academic partners to develop new and effective vaccines to fight SRS, promote vaccine innovation and proper use of them.
-Last quarter, Cermaq, together with seven other industry partners including fish feed and pharmaceutical companies, launched the Pincoy program which aims to reduce the antibiotics use in the Chilean industry by 50 percent the next two years through a holistic approach to combat SRS.
+Together with seven other industry partners including fish feed and pharmaceutical companies, Cermaq launched the Pincoy program in 2016 which aims to reduce the antibiotics use in the Chilean industry by 50 percent the next two years through a holistic approach to combat SRS.
 Cermaq Chile will continue to work on initiatives to reduce SRS during the farming stage, by encouraging the development of new vaccines prototypes, development of novel vaccination strategies and the use of these vaccines in Cermaq Chile sites.